Cultivating Whistleblowing Compliance: A Guide for Employers

 1. What are the legal protections for whistleblowers, and how should businesses treat them?

 Whistleblowers have legal protections that make it automatically unfair to dismiss them or subject them to detrimental actions because they blew the whistle.
 These protections apply from the first day of their employment.
 Businesses should treat whistleblowers with care and ensure they are not victimised or mistreated in any way.
-Colleagues who victimise whistleblowers may also face personal and vicarious liability.
+Colleagues who victimise whistleblowers may face personal liability and businesses can be vicariously liable for employees’ actions.

 1. What are the potential financial implications for businesses if a whistleblowing claim is successful?